geoschem/GCClassic/docs/source/index.rst

    <a href="https://hub.docker.com/r/geoschem/gcclassic"><img src="https://img.shields.io/docker/v/geoschem/gcclassic?color=blue&label=Docker%2FSingularity"></a>
    </p>

-.. important:: This is a prerelease of the GEOS-Chem Classic user guide.
-   These pages are still a work in progress.

-   Contributions (e.g., suggestions, edits, revisions) would be greatly appreciated.
-See :ref:`editing this guide <editing_this_user_guide>` and our Contributing Guidelines document.
-If you find something hard to understand---let us know!

 This site provides instructions for :program:`GEOS-Chem Classic`, the single-node mode of operation of the
 `GEOS-Chem model <http://acmg.seas.harvard.edu/geos/>`_.
 We provide